 Additionally, planting of new mature trees in expanded underground tree pits will promote optimal tree growth and canopy coverage, offering essential shade for visitors and businesses alike.

-Since December 2022, this project recieved additional funding through the NSW Government's Western Sydney Infrastructure Grants Program and the Accelerated Infrastructure Program.
-This additional funding has allowed the whole eastern side of the town centre to be updated.
-It also represents an expanded scope of work.
+Council has secured funding for this project through the NSW Government’s Western Sydney Infrastructure Grants Program and Accelerated Infrastructure Program.
+This funding has enabled upgrades across the eastern side of the town centre.

 There will be no loss of parking on Oxford, Pembroke and Cambridge Street.
 There will be minimal parking impact on Langston Place.